Evernote/evernote-cloud-sdk-ios/README.md

 Note for users of the 1.x SDK for iOS
 -------------------------------------

 This library is the spiritual, although not syntactic, successor to to the [Evernote SDK for iOS 1.x](https://github.com/evernote/evernote-sdk-ios).
 Currently, both libraries are available and supported.
 This one is not a "drop-in" update-- it omits the "app bridge" functionality, and the objects that you use for authentication and to get to the traditional (EDAM) API are a little different.
 The EDAM classes also have a slightly different property format.
-It’s not too much work to switch, if you're already using that package and want to migrate.
-A migration guide will be forthcoming, but in the meanwhile, feel free to get in touch if you have questions.
+It’s usually not too much work to switch, if you're already using that package and want to migrate.
+[We have provided a migration guide for users of the 1.x SDK](https://github.com/evernote/evernote-cloud-sdk-ios/blob/master/Migration_from_SDK_1_x.md).

 Installing
 ----------